devops4fun/ta-musubu-for-splunk/TA-musubu-for-splunk/README.txt

 Once you receive your API Key, respond back to our support@musubu.io alias with your Splunk IP address for whitelisting.
 Open the configuration for the Musubu Add-on and set the following configurations:
 Step 1.
 Enter your Unique API Key as shown below and click “Save” Step 2.
-Create and configure an input using a sample ipv4 address Step 3.
+Create and configure an input using up to 10 ipv4 addresses Step 3.
 Verify the input is functional

 Step 1.
 Enter API Key